thesensetree/forestry-demo/pricing.md

 ---
 ## Massage services

-Aromatherapy massage - $80 for 60 minutes
+Aromatherapy massage - $100 for 60 minutes

-Reflexology - $65 for 45 minutes
+Reflexology - $80 for 60 minutes

-Reiki - $80 for 60 minutes
+Reiki - $90 for 60 minutes

-Indian Head Massage - $65 for 45 minutes
+Indian Head Massage - $70 for 45 minutes

 Blissful package:

-Indian Head Massage and Reflexology $120 for 90 minutes
+Indian Head Massage and Reflexology $140 for 90 minutes

-Indian Head Massage and Reiki $135 for 90 minutes
+Indian Head Massage and Reiki $150 for 90 minutes

-Reflexology and Reiki $135 for 90 minutes
+Reflexology and Reiki $160 for 90 minutes

 _*3 sessions 10% OFF_*